appuio/docs/services/webserver/70_advanced_deployments.rst

 Using special YAML features
 ---------------------------

-Currently, our Gitlab CI configuration contains quite a bit of duplicate code (even though we have already used variables).
+Currently, our GitLab CI configuration contains quite a bit of duplicate code (even though we have already used variables).
 YAML allows us to extract duplicate code into a template and include this template in any number of jobs.
 If we decided to extract duplicates from our test and compile jobs, it would look as follows:

 .. code-block:: yaml
     :caption: .gitlab-ci.yml